lchiap/olivia/README.md

     </div>
 </div>
 ```
-You'll be able to create your quick and simple structures.
-The beauty of this grid is that it is 100% customizable and intuitiba.
-Take a vistaso the code, you see that each box has a size and is named according to their size.
-Eg a box that takes up 100% of the container is named box-100 and also with the other
+You will be able to create their structures quickly and easily.
+The beauty of this network is that it is 100% customizable and intuitiba.
+Check vistaso the code, you see that each box has a size and is named according to their size.
+For example, a box that occupies 100% of the container for a medium-resolution devices (laptop) is called boxM-100 and also with the other sizes.

 #### !Important detail
 You can noted that the separation of the blocks is through "padding", this is for our widths are not broken.
 But if we want to create a row of blocks in another row, we would have problems with these spaces and not remain good.
 Therefore we created a series of general classes that are used to make a small hack and so our grid just right :)